September 2024: South Africa Wildlife Safari: The Cape & Kruger

-Our South Africa Wildlife safari covers two of the country’s most popular areas – Cape Town and the Greater Kruger National Park.
-Indeed, these areas are quite different to each other and offer a nice contrast.
+Our South Africa Wildlife safari trip covers two of the country’s most popular areas – Cape Town and the Greater Kruger National Park.
+Indeed, these areas are quite different to each other and offer a nice contrast when bundled into one tour.
 The Cape Town area offers mountain and sea views at every turn.
 Moreover, the Greater Kruger offers a classic African safari experience.
 Combine the two and you literally have the best of South Africa in an 11-day tour!
 To sum it up, this wildlife safari takes in the best of the two regions’ natural history, giving you an exciting, varied and rewarding South African holiday experience.

 Our South African Wildlife safari starts of in Cape Town.
 After three nights in Simon’s Town we then move to Hermanus, famous for its whale viewing.
 After that we then drive back to Cape Town for a regional flight to the Kruger National Park.
 The safari starts here and we visit three different camps as we make our way northwards.
 From there we end off at a private lodge in the Sabi Sand Game Reserve.
 This is the highlight of the tour in many ways.
 Participants will then get a transfer to one of the regional airports for a flight back to Johannesburg.